1 of 20

 Before analyzing the process, you need to apply the debugging code.
 Find out more on Debugging edge functions.

-Setting up Data Streaming to debug edge functions
+Setting up Data Stream to debug edge functions

 After applying the debugging code for edge functions:

-2. On the upper-left corner, select Data Streaming on the OBSERVE section.
+2. On the upper-left corner, select Data Stream on the Observe section.

-5. On the Data Source dropdown menu, select Edge Functions.
+5. On the Source dropdown menu, select Edge Functions.

-6. On the Template dropdown menu, select Custom Template.
+6. On the Template dropdown menu, select Edge Functions Event Collector.

 7. On the Data Set code box, add the following variables: